High email open rates aren’t valuable if you’re not truly engaging with your audience.

 A good CTR is about 4%, but it can vary depending on the email’s goal.
 Check out these benchmarks to understand the average clickthrough rates for your industry.

 Your email’s CTR is calculated by dividing the number of clicks by the number of emails that were opened.
 Don’t worry about busting out a calculator for every email you send, though.
 Email marketing software like the one you get with Lightspeed Loyalty can pull reports with that information.
-Even better, most email marketing software integrates directly with your business’ POS.
+Even better, most email marketing software integrates directly with your business’ POS system.

 What should you focus on to get a higher email click-through rate?